ljubicicrobert/SSIMS/README.md

 Performance evaluation and comparison results to similar tools available at [https://doi.org/10.5281/zenodo.4557921](https://doi.org/10.5281/zenodo.4557921).

-### Licence and disclaimer
+### License and disclaimer

-This tool is published under the [General Public Licence v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) and can be used and distributed freely and without charge.
+This tool is published under the [General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) and can be used and distributed freely and without charge.
 The author does not bear the responsibility regarding any possible (mis)use of the software/code, as well as for any damages (physical, hardware, and/or software) that may arise from the use of this tool.
 The package was scanned using Avast Antivirus prior to the upload, but a rescan after download is always recommended.